Code of Ethics

 -

-Responsibility: all authors accept responsibility for what has been written.
+Responsibility: All authors accept responsibility for what has been written.
 The authors also undertake that a review of the most current and relevant scientific literature on the subject analysed has been carried out, taking into account the different currents of knowledge in a pluralistic manner.

 -